 After these amazing natural wonders it’s back to business, making the trek back up the mountain.
-Once we made it out of the dense forest and back on the road to our car, te sun was shining bright by now.
+Once we made it out of the dense forest and back on the road to our car, the sun was shining bright.
 It amazed me the stark difference in how everything looked once the fog and rain cleared.
 I was also so glad that we didn’t let some rain stop our day of adventuring and exploring new places.

 - Hiking shoes

 - Pants and socks to cover legs from leeches

 Around 2 hours from Brisbane, just on the NSW border.
 Map Location here.

 Beginner with some fitness

 Distance Covered / Elevation Gain